mauriciocramos/school-budgets/README.md

 The actual challenge is to accurately classified hundreds of thousands of budget lines from thousands of schools, based on two numeric columns (people and money), millions of non-standardized budget text descriptions, a high percentage (29%) of missing data and quadcore 1.6Ghz notebook equped with 16 gigabytes of RAM memory.

 The performance metric used is multi-multiclass log loss, scoring predictions of 104 data classes under 9 data labels.
-That metric is used to measure the performance of a multiclass multilabel classification optimization problem.
+That metric is used to measure the performance of a multiclass multilabel classification optimization problems.

 The development environment used is Anaconda, containing PyCharm IDE, Python 3.7 and Python's scipy and scikit-learn modules.